 Of these many beaches, we list down the best 18 as follows:

-Making a part of two different yet very close by distance beaches, the Calitang Beach is the unparalleled equal of its twin, the Nacpan Beach—you are basically just a few steps away from either.
+Making a part of two different yet very close by distance beaches, the Nacpan Beach is the unparalleled equal of its twin, the Calitang Beach—you are basically just a few steps away from either.

 While many people would find more interest in the cave that was said to be a burial of ancient people—the Cudugnon Cave—the beach in the same island is nonetheless worthy of a visit for its fair share of great traits that makes seawaters by the shore within the province of Palawan memorable among tourists.